AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 :
 ***Fright or Flight.*** During his turn Yuxuan gains a fly speed equal to his speed and can hover.
 :
-***Stunning Strike (1/Turn).*** When Yuxuan hits a creature with a Melee Attack, he can expend a Focus Point to force the target to make a DC 14 Constitution Saving Throw.
-On a failure, the target is stunned until the start of Yuxuan’s next turn.
-On a success, the target’s speed is halved until the start of Yuxuan’s turn, and the next attack roll made against the target before then has Advantage.
+***Stunning Strike (1/Turn).*** *Constutution Saving Throw:* DC 14, a creature Yuxuan has just hit with an Unarmed Strike, 1 Focus Point. *Failure:* The target is stunned until the start of Yuxuan’s next turn. *Success:* The target’s speed is halved until the start of Yuxuan’s turn, and the next attack roll made against the target before then has Advantage.

 ### Actions